MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Synapse.md

 4. Once you've successfully signed in, select **Connect**.

 Once the connection is established, you’ll see a list of the workspaces you have access to.
-Drill through the workspaces, databases and tables.
+Drill through the workspaces, databases, and tables.

 You can **Load** the selected table, which brings the entire table into Power BI Desktop, or you can select **Transform Data** to edit the query, which opens Power Query Editor.
 You can then filter and refine the set of data you want to use, and then load that refined set of data into Power BI Desktop.

 ## Troubleshooting

-### I do not see my Synapse workspace in the conenctor.
+### I don't see my Synapse workspace in the connector

-The Synapse Connector is using the [Azure RBAC](/azure/role-based-access-control/overview) to find the Synapse Worspaces you have access to.
+The Synapse connector is using [Azure role-based access control (RBAC)](/azure/role-based-access-control/overview) to find the Synapse workspaces you have access to.

-If your access is only defined in the [Synapse RBAC](/azure/synapse-analytics/security/synapse-workspace-synapse-rbac), you might not see the workspace.
+If your access is only defined in [Synapse RBAC](/azure/synapse-analytics/security/synapse-workspace-synapse-rbac), you might not see the workspace.

-Make sure your access is defined by Azure RBAC to ensure all Synapse workspaces will show.
+Make sure your access is defined by Azure RBAC to ensure all Synapse workspaces are displayed.